 SWDTP training activities

 We will contribute to a SWDTP-funded Higher-Level Training on Decolonising Social Research, looking at five areas: theory, epistemology, methodology, ethics and representation in research.
-This is Convene by Dr Angeline M. Barrett.
+This is Convened by Dr Angeline M. Barrett.
 For information on upcoming activities, see our events section on our main landing page.

 Equality, diversity and inclusion

 We are also aiming to contribute to the University’s new strategy of Equality, Diversity and Inclusion, led by Georgina Brown, Head of Equality, Diversity & Inclusion (ED&I) for the University:

 ‘Following the death of George Floyd, we made a statement as a University, acknowledging that we still have much to do to address issues of racism, inequality and diversity in our own community and wider society.
 Recognising the importance of tackling racism in particular, we have now agreed to establish a Race Equality Taskforce which will consider matters relating to staff and students and to create and advertise the position of a Head of this taskforce, reporting to the Vice-Chancellor, who will establish and Chair the group once appointed, recognising that this should be inclusive and have as broad as possible a representation from Black, Asian and Minority Ethnic members right across all sections of our community’